glozow/bitcoin/doc/policy/packages.md

 package validation should not prevent the acceptance of a transaction that would otherwise be policy-valid on its own.
 By always accepting a transaction that passes individual validation before trying package validation, we prevent any unintentional restriction of policy.

+### Package Replace by Fee

+A transaction conflicts with an in-mempool transaction ("directly conflicting transaction") if they spend one or more of the same inputs.
+A transaction may conflict with multiple in-mempool transactions.
+A directly conflicting transaction's and its descendants (together, "original transactions") must be evicted if the replacement transaction is accepted.

+A package may contain one or more transactions that have directly conflicting transactions but do not have high enough fees to meet the [replacement policy for individual transactions](./mempool-replacements.md).
+Similar to other fee-related requirements, [package feerate](#Package-Fees-and-Feerate) may allow these transactions to be replaced.

+A package may replace mempool transaction(s) ("Package RBF") under the following conditions:

+1. All package transactions with mempool conflicts must be V3.
+This also means the "sponsoring" child transaction must be V3.

+*Note*: Combined with the V3 rules, this means the package must be a child-with-parents package.
+Since package validation is only attempted if the transactions do not pay sufficient fees to be accepted on their own, this effectively means that only V3 transactions can pay to replace their parents' conflicts.

+*Rationale*: The fee-related rules are economically rational for ancestor packages, but not necessarily other types of packages.
+A child-with-parents package is a type of ancestor package.
+It may be fine to allow any ancestor package, but it's more difficult to account for all of the possibilities, e.g. descendant limits.

+2. All original transactions signal replaceability, i.e., either through BIP125 or through being V3.

+3. The minimum between package feerate and ancestor feerate of the child is not lower than the individual feerates of all directly conflicting transactions and the ancestor feerates of all original transactions.

+*Rationale*: Attempt to ensure that the replacement transactions are not less incentive-compatible to mine.

+4. The deduplicated package fee pays an absolute fee of at least the sum paid by the original transactions.
+   The additional fees (difference between absolute fee paid by the package after deduplication and the sum paid by the original transactions) pays for the package's bandwidth at or above the rate set by the node's incremental relay feerate.
+For example, if the incremental relay feerate is 1 satoshi/vB and the package after deduplication contains 500 virtual bytes total, then the package fees after deduplication is at least 500 satoshis higher than the sum of the original transactions.

+*Rationale*: Prevent network-wide DoS where replacements using the same outpoints are relayed over and over again; require the replacement transactions to pay for relay using "new" fees.
+This rule is taken from the [replacement policy for individual transactions](./mempool-replacements.md), treating the package as one composite transaction.

+5. The number of original transactions does not exceed 100.